Fraud analytics: new analysis technology for better detection and prevention

 Answering important questions about users and user behavior today requires the use of big data.

-illustration depicting a digital footprintBoth fraudsters and customers leave behind a digital footprint with each transaction.
+Every transaction, whether legitimate or fraudulent, leaves behind a digital footprint.
 Banks have access to data about the device someone is using, their IP address, historic usage, transaction patterns, and more.

 The volume of this data makes manual fraud detection processes inefficient.
 Traditionally, financial institutions and other organizations fighting fraud have used systems based around simple rules.
-Rules-based systems are time savers that have eliminated a lot of manual work, but they also have some major drawbacks.
-They generate a high number of false positives, and they’re not adept at uncovering more complex fraud patterns.
+Rules-based systems are time savers that have eliminated a lot of manual work, but they also have some major drawbacks:

 The benefits of fraud analytics